theodimi404/rest/api-design-reflections.md

 To provide comprehensive API documentation, the project utilizes the `drf-yasg` package that integrates with the Django Rest Framework, giving the ability to create a swagger and a redoc documentation page

+## Env Variables

+I treated it as a development project, and I didn't include a .env file with secrets (for example the db password).